systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 ### Supervisor

-Click the '**Supervisors** link to open a window where all supervisors details are listed.
-Clicking the '**New Supervisor**' from the '**Operations'** drop-down menu will open a dialog box for capturing the details for a new supervisor as shown below:
+Click the **'Supervisors'** link to open a window where all supervisors details are listed.
+Clicking the **'New Supervisor'** from the **'Operations'** drop-down menu will open a dialog box for capturing the details for a new supervisor as shown below:

 <img  alt="New Supervisor" width="97%" height="auto"  class="center"  src="../.vuepress/public/schemesetup/image22.png">